telerik/fiddler-everywhere-docs/capture-traffic/capturing-traffic-from-terminal.md

 ### NET Traffic through a Terminal

-Capturing traffic from **curl** or **Node.js** libraries does not require explicitly installing and trusting the Fiddler root CA (certificate authority) on the Fiddler host.
+Capturing traffic from **curl** or **Node.js** libraries does not require explicitly installing and trusting the Fiddler certificate authority on the Fiddler host.
 However, this is a mandatory requirement for a NET application that executes HTTPS requests.

 [Learn how to install and trust the Fiddler root CA here...]({%slug trust-certificate%})